Surendra Singh Jadawat

-Surendra Singh Jadawat is an Indian politician and current Chairman of Rajasthan Heritage Conservation and Promotion Authority.
-Since 2022, he is a Minister of State in Ashok Gehlot ministry.
+Surendra Singh Jadawat is an Indian politician and former Chairman of Rajasthan Heritage Conservation and Promotion Authority.
+He was a Minister of State in the Third Ashok Gehlot ministry.
 He has also represented Chittorgarh Assembly constituency in the Rajasthan Legislative Assembly between 1998 and 2003 and 2008–2013.
 He is a member of All India Congress Committee.

 Political career

 Jadawat started his political career in university politics as NSUI President in Chittorgarh.
 As a young man, he met Indira Gandhi during her visit to Chittorgarh in 1979, when he led a 100 bike escort for her caravan.
 He went on to become MLA from Chittorgarh for terms between 1998 and 2003 and 2008–2013.
 He also contested 2018 assembly elections.

-He led efforts to raise awareness during the Covid pandemic.
+He led efforts to raise awareness during the COVID-19 pandemic.
 Jadawat called for a meeting with community representatives to bust myths around vaccination and promote the inoculation drive, and announced that every family that gets vaccinated will be eligible for a health insurance of Rs.
 500,000 under the Chief Minister Chiranjeevi Health Insurance Scheme.